roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      git rebase --abort
      ```

-     and everything will be exactly like at the end of step (27).
+     and everything will be exactly like at the end of [step
+     27](#contrib-27).

      The second option if you mess up a commit message (and you notice
-     too late, i.e., the rebase finishes), is just to repeat step (28),
+     too late, i.e., the rebase finishes), is just to repeat [step
-     and fix up the commit message.
+     28](#contrib-28), and fix up the commit message.

      (There is a third option: the branch can be forcibly reset to a
      chronologically earlier HEAD, which you can collect from the